What are Python.Comp and Blockly.Comp?

 For more details on paid access, please refer to our pricing information page.

-Can I assign the Challenge to my students?
+Can I assign competition streams to my students?

 Yes, you can assign a course to your students!
 To help your students find the right course, you can assign it to them via the Teacher Dashboard.
-For detailed instructions on assigning the Challenge to your students please see our article: How do I assign a course?
+For detailed instructions on assigning competition streams to your students please see our article: How do I assign a course?